LeDocLH76/Front/readme.md

 Read readme file and init backend.

 Clone this project in a new directory where you want.
-Go to this directory and run npm init
+Go to this directory and run npm init.
-Run the backend server like explained in the repo
+Run the backend server like explained in the repo.
-Open a new terminal and go to the frontend directory Run frontend with: npm start
+Open a new terminal and go to the frontend directory.
+Run frontend with: npm start.